StevenBlack/vocab/README.md

 ### de profundis
 A Latin phrase for "out of the depths."
-Someone is pulled de profundis from sleep, meditation or thought.
-It has nothing to do with "profound," which makes the word an excellent excuse for why you weren't paying attention to whomever was speaking to you.

 ### de trop
 From the French "too much," the word means overdone or excessive in a figurative sense.
-Wearing too much jewelry while working in a homeless shelter would be de trop.
-Unfortunately, using the word de trop is probably de trop in most situations and should be accompanied by an appropriate expression of mock snobbery.

 ### dearth